HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **Core01.1 - Partial Workbook View**

 	The workbook page should be related to one of the workbooks displayed in the home page.
 It should be possible to create a new empty workbook in the home page.
 	Workbooks should be persisted in the server.
-At this moment a workbook must only have one worksheet.
+At this moment a workbook must only have one spreadsheet.

 - **Core01.2 - Complete Workbook View**

-	The application should now support complete workbooks, i.e., workbooks with several worksheets.
+	The application should now support complete workbooks, i.e., workbooks with several spreadsheets.
 It should be possible to make references between sheets in the formulas.
 	It should also be possible to delete workbooks and update their metadata (name and description).

 - **Core01.3 - Several Active Workbooks**